nschiett/fishualize/README.md

 Contribute
 ----------

+Love it?
+Missing your favorite species?
 Check out how you can contribute to this package [here](https://nschiett.github.io/fishualize/articles/contribute.html)

 Credits